ChengszuPeng/my-project/README.md

 ### Model Choice

-The final model uses **logistic regression**, since the prediction task is a **binary classification problem** where the goal is to predict whether an outage lasts longer than 24 hours.

-Logistic regression is appropriate for this task because it provides an interpretable probabilistic model while still being able to incorporate encoded categorical variables.
+The resulting model consists of **logistic regression**, given that the dependent variable is a binary outcome that evaluates the continuity of the blackout beyond 24 hours.
+Logistic regression is a suitable modeling choice because it is a good compromise between creating an interpretable probability distribution and allowing the use of discretized categorical predictors.

 ### Hyperparameter Tuning

 To improve the model, I tuned the **regularization strength parameter `C`** of the logistic regression model.
 Hyperparameter tuning was performed using **GridSearchCV** with 5-fold cross-validation and **F1-score** as the evaluation metric.

 The following candidate values were tested: